-- 1. Students will work in teams of 5 or 6, arranged by the middle of the semester. - 2.
+- 1. Students will work in teams of 4 to 6, arranged by the middle of the semester. - 2.
 Each team will prepare a strictly 15-minute presentation. - 3.
-The presentation will address the new President-elect Michael Bloomberg during his post-election and pre-inauguration transition. - 4.
+The presentation will address the next U.S. President during her/his transition. - 4.
 The presentation will answer the following questions: - a.
-What national security strategy should the United States pursue for the next four years? - b.
-How can the President-elect and his administration maximize the security and well-being of the United States? - c.
+What national security strategy should the United States pursue? - b.
+How can the President and her/his administration maximize the security and well-being of the United States? - c.
 How should the United States define its national security priorities, and how should it pursue them? - d.
-What can the President-elect and his administration expect to achieve in the course of four years?
+What can the President and her/his administration expect to achieve in two-to-four years? - 5.
+The teams will present their group briefings in a special class meeting on Thursday, December 7.

-- 5. The teams will present their briefings in class on December 1. - 6.
-Based on the presentations and feedback, each team will submit a final 15-page written briefing by Monday, December 7 at 5:pm.
+6. Based on the presentations and feedback, each team will submit a final 15-page written briefing by Friday, December 15 at 5:pm.
 Please submit final written briefings by email to: suri@austin.utexas.edu